piotrpalarz/vue-next-breakpoints/README.md

 ### 3. Assigning event listeners

-There are two types of listeners: `"enter"` and `"leave"` and these can be assigned to any media query previously configured
+In most cases using `.matches` property will be enough, but if you want to listen for the specific breakpoint, there are two types of listeners: `"enter"` and `"leave"` and these can be assigned to any media query previously configured.

 ```javascript
 const enterCallback = (mq) => {